diamond-dove/simple-json/README.md

-# Read and write simple JSON files
+# Simple JSON File Reader and Writer

-This package allows you to easily read and write simple Json files.
-Behind the scenes generators are used to ensure low memory usage, even when working with large files.
+This package makes it easy to read and write simple JSON files.
+It uses generators to minimize memory usage, even when dealing with large files.

-Here's an example on how to read a Json.
+Here is an example of how to read a JSON file:

 ```php
 use DiamondDove\SimpleJson\SimpleJsonReader;